-Police shove 1010 WINS reporter to ground during post-election protest in New York
+Police shove Wall Street Journal reporter during post-election protest in New York

 In a video accompanying Honan’s tweet, police officers wearing full protective gear can be seen repeatedly lifting bicycles in the air as they advanced toward protesters while shouting “Move back!” almost in unison.